-Jigar Thakkar, Chief Technology Officer and Head of Engineering Mr. Thakkar joined in July 2018.
-Since joining, he has developed a three-year roadmap for the Technology and Data Services ("TDS") organization and has gained traction on the following initiatives: Developed an ecosystem that will allow the organization to continue to explore new technologies that will Increased focus and resources to help create an environment to achieve future growth. accelerate the · Drove automation, progressed the machine learning initiative and incorporated a wide range of data science transformation of our algorithms and methods within our production environment.
-TDS organization · Accelerated the plan to upgrade parts of our IT infrastructure to incorporate advanced technologies to increase productivity.
+Jigar Thakkar, Chief Technology Officer and Head of Engineering

+Mr. Thakkar joined in July 2018.
+Since joining, he has developed a three-year roadmap for the Technology and Data Services ("TDS") organization and has gained traction on the following initiatives:

+Increased focus and resources to accelerate the transformation of our TDS organization Developed an ecosystem that will allow the organization to continue to explore new technologies that will help create an environment to achieve future growth.
+Drove automation, progressed the machine learning initiative and incorporated a wide range of data science algorithms and methods within our production environment.
+Accelerated the plan to upgrade parts of our IT infrastructure to incorporate advanced technologies to increase productivity.
 Started several initiatives and systems to support and improve end-user productivity.
 Reaffirmed the Company's integrated approach by focusing on team alignment and shareable MSCI architecture, as well as ensuring alignment with industry standards.
-Designed an optimized IT organizational structure by creating new senior roles to deliver on the TDS strategic roadmap and tackle additional opportunities. · Reconfirmed platform investment as a top TDS priority; clarified the roadmap to drive product development Prioritized initiatives to drive development and revenue growth. and strengthen Successfully launched an enhanced Application Programming Interface, which improves access to our productivity Analytics, Index and ESG content by clients, and is integrated into the MSCI Analytics Platform.
+Designed an optimized IT organizational structure by creating new senior roles to deliver on the TDS strategic roadmap and tackle additional opportunities.
+Prioritized initiatives to drive development and strengthen productivity Reconfirmed platform investment as a top TDS priority; clarified the roadmap to drive product development and revenue growth.
+Successfully launched an enhanced Application Programming Interface, which improves access to our Analytics, Index and ESG content by clients, and is integrated into the MSCI Analytics Platform.
 Modernized infrastructure and developed operational efficiencies, including the addition of a wide range of new capabilities, and the integration of machine learning into MSCI operations.
-Introduced initiatives to improve engineering productivity by upgrading software approval processes, and reducing silos and handoffs within the TDS organization.
+Introduced initiatives to improve engineering productivity by upgrading software approval processes, and reducing silos and hand-offs within the TDS organization.